lsils/mockturtle/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Which version of the code (commit or PR number) are you using?
+1. Which version of `mockturtle` (commit or PR number) are you using?
 (Preferably the latest, unless there are special reasons.)
-2. A complete snippet of your code (usually a cpp file including `main`.)
+2. A complete snippet of your code (usually a cpp file including `main`).
-3. The benchmark circuit for which the error occurs.
-(Preferably smaller circuits, if it is possible to minimize it first.)
+3. The benchmark circuit for which the error occurs (preferably smaller circuits, if it is possible to minimize it first).
-4. Error messages or print-outs you see (if any).
-(Preferably copy-pasted as-is.)
+4. Error messages or print-outs you see (if any) (preferably copy-pasted as-is).

 **Environment**
  - OS: [e.g. Linux]